mattoattacko/gatsby-chat-app/README.md

 * React and Vue are both popular JavaScript frameworks for building interactive applications.
 React is backed and used by Facebook, and although Vue isn’t backed by a corporation, it's very popular in the open source community.

+*  React app has CSS files, whereas the Vue app doesn’t have any.
+The reason for this is because, in create-react-app, a React component will have an accompanying file to hold its styles, whereas Vue CLI adopts an all encompassing approach, where the styles are declared inside the actual component file.
+Both achieve the same result.

 * Both frameworks are full-featured and would work well for most developers.
 There are really no major drawbacks between Vue and React, it more boils down which approach you prefer.

 * React is still more JavaScript-y in how you render components and pass properties around.
 You’re definitely more decoupled from your templates.